bkamapantula/parliamentary-candidates-affidavit-data/README.md

 # About data

 - ADR (Association for Democratic Reforms) made affidavit data available for 7928 parliamentary candidates out of 8026 polled candidates.
-- Certain portions of a candidate's affidavit data can seem erroneous.
-E.g. missing age values are replaced with integers 0 or 1.
+- Certain portions of a candidate's affidavit data can seem erroneous (0 or 1 for missing age values) due to missing age data.

 # Data cleaning methodology